Scientology in the United Kingdom: Narconon

 An "anti-drug" body, Narconon administers a "detoxification" procedure called the Purification Rundown, which they advertise as a cure for drug addiction.
 Narconon has been denied approval by the Home Office and has been refused funding by the Prison service.
 However, it is a recognised charity with a centre in Tunbridge Wells.
 Narconon officially denies a connection to the Church of Scientology, though the Church describes it as "a Scientology organisation" and the UK address of its parent body, the Association for Better Living and Education, is in Saint Hill Manor.

 In 1994, the London Borough of Tower Hamlets funded an alcoholic to go to Narconon for detoxification, but the council withdrew funding when the Church of Scientology connection was revealed.
 The woman stayed on, funded by Narconon's trustees.

 In 2001 an application for a Narconon promotional event in London's Trafalgar Square was barred by the mayor, Ken Livingstone.

 It emerged in early 2008 that police around the country had attended briefings on the Church's "Say No to Drugs" campaign as part of a programme of meetings with "community leaders".
 Some police forces have distributed Narconon leaflets to schools.
 The leaflets described illegal drugs, prescription drugs and alcohol as "poison" and praised the Purification Rundown and Narconon as the best way to deal with drug abuse.
 Scotland Yard said working with the church should not be seen as an endorsement.

 As of 2023, Narconon is Scientology's only UK-registered charity, which operates a small facility in East Sussex capable of treating no more than 16 patients.
 A 2016 inspection by the Care Quality Commission found that the facility was not consistently well-led and that student feedback sessions were not being held due to a lack of service users.

 Citizen's Commission on Human Rights

 The Citizens Commission on Human Rights, a Scientologist anti-psychiatry group, has campaigned in Scotland to prevent the compulsory treatment of patients in ordinary psychiatric facilities and the high-security State Hospital.

 Criminon

 The Church of Scientology also runs a criminal rehabilitation organisation named Criminon.
-Her Majesty's Prison Service HMPS have used Criminon as an option for prisoners' parole programmes to aid rehabilitation.
+His Majesty's Prison Service HMPS have used Criminon as an option for prisoners' parole programmes to aid rehabilitation.